Jerry Northern - Obituary

-Funeral services are scheduled for 12:00 p.m. on Tuesday, July 28, 2020 at the Sosebee Memorial Chapel with Pastor Charles Holden officiating.
-Interment will follow in the Georgia National Cemetery.
-The family will receive friends on Tuesday one hour prior to the service from 11:00 a.m. until 12:00 p.m.
+Funeral services were held Tuesday, July 28, at the Sosebee Memorial Chapel with Pastor Charles Holden officiating.
+Interment followed in the Georgia National Cemetery.

 Mr. Northern served in the U.S. Navy and was a Mason.
 He retired after 32 years of service as an Ohio State Trooper.
 After retirement Jerry went back to school and became a Registered Nurse.